 A micro SD card is the default way to add an operating system to the Raspberry Pi.
 But there is an alternative approach that you need to consider if you want to make your system more reliable.
 SD cards are not super fast and can get quickly corrupted when you are writing a lot to disc.

 Switching from SD to USB Boot is very easy if you have a Flash Drive which is supported and the read speed is a lot higher!
-Combined with the higher reliability, this makes the switch a go go go…Frank Delporte
+Combined with the higher reliability, this makes the switch a go go go…F. Delporte